S-Reis/Getting_and_Cleaning_Data-CourseProject/README.md.txt

 *train directory
 *script directory
 *activity_labels
-*feautres
+*features
-*fastures_info
+*features_info
 *README

 ##Files Used
-Included in the orginal UCI HAR data set are a numebr of files.
+Included in the original UCI HAR data set are a number of files.
 Below is the list of files used for this project.

 *'features.txt': List of all features.
 *'activity_labels.txt': Links the class labels with their activity name.